-Spain is a country that in the last ten years faced the negative consequences of two severe economic crises.
+Spain is a country that faced the negative consequences of two severe economic crises in the last ten years.
 As a result, it can be challenging to find and keep a permanent and well-paid position in this country.

-However, when it comes to positions closely related to writing, the situation seems to be even more challenging.
+However, when it comes to positions related to crafting textual content, the situation becomes even more challenging.

-- It happens often enough that a company announces that it’s looking for a content writer.
+For instance, it often happens that a company announces that it’s looking for a content writer.
 On the other hand, after reading the job description, it’s easy to conclude that it actually needs a copywriter.

-- In the end, it’s not an uncommon situation that an advertisement for a social media expert is titled: “We’re looking for a journalist passionate in social media.”
+In the end, it’s not an uncommon situation that a job opening for a social media expert starts with the following words: “We’re looking for a journalist passionate in social media.”

 Table of Contents